 By creating a central hub where many other posts and pieces of content point back to, you’ll be establishing internal backlinks which will increase your SEO just like if you were linked to another site.

 So, how do you go about starting a content hub?
 What do they look like?
-Stay tuned for a content hub how-to and ideas to get you started, next week on the blog!
+Stay tuned for a content hub how-to and ideas to get you started, in our next post!